 Step 4: Click "Start" to format the disk.
 Safely eject the SD card and insert it back to the phone.
 No error messages are there again.
 You'll get a blank card for reuse.

-If Windows was unable to complete the format, you can only use the cmd or third-party disk format utility to format the problematic SD card.
+If Windows was unable to complete the format, you can only use the cmd or third-party free partition manager to format the problematic SD card.

 Fix 3.
 Factory Reset Android